matej2/location-info/README.md

 # location-info
-This is a bot that will provide you more information about a certain city, landmark or region.
+The goal of this application is to provide additional infromation and to improve SEO.
+It will provide more information about a certain city, landmark or region.
 It returns place's description and several useful links.

-> Ever wanted to know more about location where the picture was taken?
-Maybe open up a map or discover interesting things nearby?
-Or find hike ideas on this location?

-How is this bot better than Googling things:

-1. On mobile: You dont have to switch between apps
-2. Google is not indexing content from Instagram and Facebook, meaning you wont find such content by googling it
-3. We will eventually be able to search all reddit posts by their location.

-## Use

-Tag user [u/LocationInfoBot](https://www.reddit.com/u/LocationInfoBot/) with the name of the location.
-This will also work for hills, landmarks and regions.

->u/LocationInfoBot <city_name>

 ### Example